STEM Ambassadors can participate and contribute in many ways to promoting the STEM subjects.

 - Act as role models and offer careers talks, speed networking and work experience

-- Provide on-site visits for pupils to see the real life link with what they are learning in the classroom and the outside world
+- Provide on-site visits for pupils to see the real-life link between what they are learning in the classroom and the outside world

 - Offer an insight into active research currently being carried out in industry and academia